TheSaaSZoo/PermissionPanther/docs_web/blog/2022-03-06-rebac-vs-rbac/index.md

 RBAC has no natural sense of permission inheritance.
 For example, if you want to combine `read` and `write` access to an `editor` and `owner` role, then your application needs to know the order of permissions to check (first check if a user has `read`, if not check whether they have `commentor`, if not check whether they have `editor`, if not check whether they have `owner`).

-Complex implementations of ReBAC include permission based inheritance as well, but this comes at the expense of complex schema crafting.
+Existing implementations of ReBAC include permission based inheritance as well, but this comes at the expense of complex schema crafting.

 A simpler approach is to expand a special permission into multiple, [this is how Permission Panther approaches this requirement, with "Permission Groups"](/docs/getting-started/concepts#permission-groups) so that we don't need complex schemas for simple expressions.